L'italiana in Algeri: Composition history

 Rossini wrote L'italiana in Algeri when he was 21.
 Rossini stated that he composed the opera in 18 days, though other sources claim that it took him 27 days.
 Rossini entrusted the composition of the recitatives as well as the aria "Le femmine d'Italia" to an unknown collaborator.
 The opera is notable for Rossini's mixing of opera seria style with opera buffa.
 The overture is widely recorded and performed today, known for its distinct opening of slow, quiet pizzicato basses, leading to a sudden loud burst of sound from the full orchestra.
 This "surprise" reflects Rossini's early admiration for Joseph Haydn, whose Symphony No. 94 in G major, "The Surprise Symphony", is so named for the same shocking and semi-comic effect.

 Performance history

 The work was first performed at the Teatro San Benedetto, Venice on 22 May 1813.
 It was a notable success and Rossini made progressive changes to the work for later performances in Vicenza, Milan and Naples, during the following two years.

-The opera was first presented in London at His Majesty's Theatre on 28 January 1819 and on 5 November 1832 in New York.
+The opera was first presented in London at His Majesty's Theatre on 28 January 1819, Buenos Aires at the Teatro Coliseo on 30 June 1826, and on 5 November 1832 in New York.
 It fell somewhat out of favour as the 19th century progressed, but notable performances were presented from the 1920s in "Turin (1925), Rome (1927) and London (1935)" and it has been revived frequently since World War II with many successful productions.
 In the 21st century, Rossini’s opera continues to be performed regularly.